CorentinAube/NanoViZer/README.md

 ### 3.2 For Bioinformaticians

 The NanoViZer folder does not need to be in the Documents folder; this is just to facilitate explanations.
 Choose your own method to install these requirements (e.g., pip, conda, etc.).
+The install_packages.sh file allows you to download all the required packages through pip3.

 ## 4. Usage